 So How Do I Decrease Bad Turnover?

 No human resources professional wants to jump through the hoops associated with any of the bad turnover situations.
-Fortunately, combating bad turnover is not strictly a reactive endeavor, there are that can be taken to ensure that your organization has to deal with bad turnover as infrequently as possible.
+Fortunately, combating bad turnover is not strictly a reactive endeavor, there are proactive steps that can be taken to ensure that your organization has to deal with bad turnover as infrequently as possible.
 The first and foremost way to decrease bad turnover is through employee selection.
 Utilizing assessments that select for the highest performers, best fits, or otherwise good employees is the first step to ensuring that the fewest number of poor employees step foot in your company to begin with.

 The next step is to see to it that the hiring process is as transparent as possible so that at no point during the process are candidates misled or otherwise caused to believe that the content of the work or the culture of the organization will be different than it actually is.
 This is to ensure that you are only hiring applicants who know that they can do the job and know that this company’s atmosphere is one that will mesh well with their personality.